uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 ##### Home directory

-Your home directory contains 100 GB of disk space and is intended for personal configurations and settings as well as software installations.
+Your home directory has a quota of 100 GB of disk space and 2 million files, and it is intended for personal configurations and settings as well as software installations.
+It is not intended for IO-intensive jobs to be run directly from /home.

 When you log in to Discovery, you will always start in your home directory.
 It will be of the form:

 ```
 /home1/<username>
 ```

-/home1 is a high-performance parallel file system, so you can run IO-intensive jobs directly from it.
-However, the quota for each user on /home1 is 100 GB and 2 million files.
 To easily switch to your home directory, enter the command `cd` from the directory you're in.

 We keep three weeks of snapshots for /home1.
 You can think of these snapshots as semi-backups, meaning that if you accidentally deleted some data we would be able to recover it within three weeks.
 If the file was created and deleted within a one-day period, then the snapshot cannot recover it.
 You should always keep extra backups of your important data and other files because of this.